 Snorkel was given to a small family operated circus when he exceeded 45 pounds at the age of 6 months but because he had been so deprived of nutrition he was very tiny and stands on little stunted legs.
 The other bigger circus tigers beat him up and one bit him across the nose so severely that when he chuffs it sounds like he is drowning, thus his name.
 He has never had soft grass to roll in nor a pool or mountain cave to call his own before going to Big Cat Rescue.

-Nakoma Lion was purposely starved, deprived of vitamins and calcium, and kept in a small concrete space.
+Nakoma Lion was used as a photo prop by the owners of Jungle Safari.
+He was purposely starved, deprived of vitamins and calcium, and kept in a small concrete space.
 Hardly conditions fit for a king.

-Only a year earlier this little lion cub was the picture of health and vitality.
-His owner made money by selling people the opportunity to have their photograph taken with the cute and cuddly lion cub.
+Only a year earlier this little lion cub was being pimped out as a photo prop.
+His owner (Engesser) made money by selling people the opportunity to have their photograph taken with the cute and cuddly lion cub.
 In the state of Florida, however, it is against the law to allow contact with a big cat over 45 pounds.
-So Nakoma’s former owner purposely starved him and deprived him of vitamins to keep him under the weight limit.
+So Engesser purposely starved him and deprived him of vitamins to keep him under the weight limit.
 As a result of this deficiency, Nakoma developed paralysis in his hind legs.
 Crippled, unwanted and abused, he was found with gaping gashes in his body that had become infested with maggots.
 Yet despite all this, he was still a very lovable, talkative cub.